NY ballet crowd fetes Herman Cornejo on 20th ABT anniversary

 Next came a short film in which Cornejo, as narrator, introduced himself.
 “Dance has given me a beautiful way of living,” he said, noting how he first became enamored with ballet as an 8-year-old boy in Buenos Aires, when he saw a production of “Spartacus.”
 He spoke of the influence of his sister, Erica Cornejo, a former ABT dancer who recently retired from Boston Ballet.

-Then Erica Cornejo herself came onstage for “El Chamuyo,” a tango-inspired duet with her brother, a brief but crowd-pleasing piece to music by Francisco Canaro and choreography by Ana Maria Steckelman.
+Then Erica Cornejo herself came onstage for “El Chamuyo,” a tango-inspired duet with her brother, a brief but crowd-pleasing piece to music by Francisco Canaro and choreography by Ana Maria Stekelman.

 The evening ended with Tharp’s new work, a whimsical piece in which Cornejo, in a matador-like jumpsuit in black and shiny silver, played “host” to ghosts including Louis XIV, Marie Antoinette, Proust and a character called “Greased Lightning.”